f4z3r/nix/README.md

 Once this is done, you can sync with `nph` and `npl`.

+## Static Configuration

+This repository also offers some static configurations for environments where a basic shell is needed to work.
+These can be found under [`./static-configs/`](./static-configs/).

 ## Technical Debt

 - Treesitter parsers are currently not held within Nix.
 This is due to an issue of the parsers no